Have you ever been confused by cuts of beef?

 What beef cuts to get when purchasing farm fresh beef directly from a farm

-This is a BIG question, and we cover it more fully in our post on how to buy a cow from a farmer.
+The beef cuts you get when purchasing a side of beef from a farmer is a BIG question, and we cover it fully in our post on how to buy a cow from a farmer.

-If you’re choosing your own cuts, it’s important to keep in mind that a steer is not all steak.
-In fact, most of it is ground beef.
-Plus, remember a cow’s anatomy, and that there is limited beef on a cow.
+One of the biggest things to keep in mind is that a steer is not all steak.
+In fact, most of the animal is ground beef.

 One more thing!